 Your journey and the story of your life until now can tell people some very important things about you.

-Things that have happened, or experiences you have had can be very useful to share and reflect on when have had can be very useful to share and reflect on when planning your life.
+Things that have happened, or experiences you have had can be very useful to share and reflect on when planning your life.
 There will be things in your history, which you feel good about, and others, which you don't feel so good about.
-All of these experiences shape who we are, and can help us to think about how we want our future to be, and the experiences we would like more of, and those we want less of.
+All of these experiences shape who we are, and can help us to think about how we want our future to be, and the experiences we would like more of, what you have to offer others, what you are good at, what you contribute to those around you, and sometimes what can be seen as a problem, is actually strength.